Ownerless island and partial entanglement entropy in island phases: Discussion

-\item The \textit{basic proposal 1} relates an arbitrary two-point function for the twist operators in the Weyl transformed CFT$_2$ to the PEE between the region enclosed by the two points and its complement. \end{itemize} Similar results may also be obtained in the toy model of JT gravity coupled to a non-gravitational CFT$_2$ bath \cite{Almheiri:2019qdq} and the toy model of AdS/BCFT \cite{Takayanagi:2011zk}, if one admits the generalization of the two-point functions to non-reflection symmetric configurations\footnote{Such generalization was previously considered in the model studied in \cite{Deng:2020ent}.} and assumes the \textit{basic proposal 1}.
-In this paper we mentioned the self-encoding property \cite{Basu:2022crn} of the island phase several times.
-This property gives us the guidelines on how one should take into account the contribution from the island regions when we study correlations between spacelike separated regions.
-Also, it helps us better understand the physical meaning of the two-point functions of the twist operators in the Weyl transformed CFT$_2$.
+\item The two-point functions of the twist operators for non-symmetric intervals in 2d effective field theories are well defined and they represent the PEE following the \textit{basic proposal 1}. \end{enumerate}

 The physical meaning of this paper is multifaceted.
 On one hand, our results give a non-trivial test to the correspondence between the BPE and the EWCS, and to the purification independence of the BPE.
 On the other hand, they indicate that the above listed proposals are highly consistent.
-These proposals not only give a finer description for the entanglement structure of the island phases, but also generalize the concept of entanglement islands to the context of non-gravitational systems.
+These proposals give a finer description for the entanglement structure of the island phases.
 Testing and proving the above proposals or conjectures from other perspectives will be important future directions.

+Using the PEE structure to study unitary evolution of gravitational theories, especially the black hole evaporation, will be quite interesting.
+This has been partially explored in \cite{Ageev:2021ipd, Rolph:2021nan}, where they calculated the entanglement contour function for the radiation region following the ALC proposal\footnote{As was pointed out by our results, the ALC proposal should be modified in island phases.
+So the results in \cite{Ageev:2021ipd, Rolph:2021nan} need further consideration.} and find that there are vanishing PEEs for certain regions.
+According to \cite{Rolph:2021nan} this is a reflection of the protection of bulk island regions against erasures of the boundary state.
+It will be very interesting to take a deeper look at this problem in the future.